arianahabas/web-sprint-challenge-intro-to-react/README.md

 1. Describe props.

 1. What are side effects, and how do you sync effects in a React component to changes of certain state or props?
+  Side Effects are basically anything that affects something outside of the scope of the current function that’s being executed (like API requests to a back-end service).

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.

 ## Instructions